IgpayAtenlay/Slitherlink-2.0/README.md

-# Slitherlink Solver 3.0
+# Slitherlink Solver

-A comprehensive Java-based Slitherlink puzzle solver and editor with an intuitive graphical interface.
+A comprehensive Slitherlink puzzle solver and editor with an intuitive graphical interface.
 Create, solve, and play Slitherlink puzzles with advanced solving algorithms and interactive features.

+This project uses a constraint satisfaction techniques to automatically solve puzzles rapidly.
+It also generates puzzles using a breath first search to carve out the path of the puzzle.

+## What is Slitherlink?

+Slitherlink is a paper-and-pencil logic puzzle similar to Sodoku.
+The goal is to draw a single, non-intersecting loop that connects dots in a grid.
+Each numbered cell indicates how many of its four sides are part of the loop.

 ## Overview

-Slitherlink is a logic puzzle where you draw a single, non-intersecting loop that connects dots in a grid.
-Each numbered cell indicates how many of its four sides are part of the loop.

 This application provides:
 - **Interactive puzzle solving** with mouse and keyboard controls